 As with most crises, Emergency Communications Centers (ECCs) have been on the front lines of this pandemic from day one.
-The result – major adjustments in priorities happened almost overnight, back-up plans have now become, well, just “the plan,” and new awkward uncertainties surround even our most basic interactions with others.
+The result – major adjustments in priorities happened almost overnight, backup plans have now become, well, just “the plan,” and new awkward uncertainties surround even our most basic interactions with others.

 Make no mistake, history has been written, ensuring anything described as being, “so 2020,” going forward will not be intended as flattery.

-COVID-19 has inarguably brought tremendous new challenges and changes to operations of ECCs, thereby the daily work and lives of the teams that make them go.
+COVID-19 has inarguably brought tremendous new challenges and changes to the operations of ECCs, thereby the daily work and lives of the teams that make them go.
 By now it’s hard to fathom many of those changes not living on long after this pandemic.

-A required output of COVID-19 must be new insight and action plans for dealing with the next crisis, as vaccines will obviously not provide an enduring panacea, impenetrable to whatever the next worldwide or local emergency may bring.
+A required result of COVID-19 must be new insight and action plans for dealing with the next crisis, as vaccines will obviously not provide an enduring panacea, impenetrable to whatever the next worldwide or local emergency may bring.

 In a newly published white paper, 5 Ways COVID-19 is Reshaping Emergency Communications Centers, we outline key changes that have taken, and continue to take place directly as a result of the pandemic.
-While the list is obviously not exhaustive and will continue to evolve, it entails a handful of significant and unquestionably key trends that in aggregate, demonstrates the fluidity, resilience, and dire needs of our critical front line teams and functions.
+While the list is obviously not exhaustive and will continue to evolve, it entails a handful of significant and unquestionably key trends that in aggregate, demonstrates the fluidity, resilience, and dire needs of our critical front-line teams and functions.

 The white paper provides detailed information and references to resources on the following ways the pandemic is changing the ECC landscape, as well a brief look at what’s ahead:

 • Renewed Calls for Alternative Funding